 3. Your white shirt is your hero

-The white shirt is the most versatile wardrobe piece you can own, and if you’re having a bit of a panic over where to begin with your interview outfit, start there.
+is the most versatile wardrobe piece you can own, and if you’re having a bit of a panic over where to begin with your interview outfit, start there.
 Your white shirt will form the basic building block of any smart outfit.

 4. Keep jewellery and makeup to a minimum